 The year 1990 saw pastor Webber receiving a call to become mission director of the EMF and, with the church’s agreement, he took up this post, where he remained for the next 15 years.
 The Waterford House congregation called one of its elders Ken Huxtable to replace Daniel, and he remained in this post until retirement in 2004.
 After a couple of years, the church called Norman Hopkins from Bethersden to the post of pastor, preaching at his inaugural service in 2006.
 In 2014 Waterford House Evangelical Free Church became a registered charity.

-Throughout its history, Waterford House has supported the pastor and the work of the church with a number of elders and deacons, and at present we have four elders and eight deacons.
+Throughout its history, Waterford House has supported the pastor and the work of the church with a number of elders and deacons.

 The church has always focussed on the faithful preaching of God’s Word with application to show its relevance today.
-The aim is to strengthen, teach and encourage God’s people and to share the call of the Gospel to others by whatever appropriate means.
+The aim is to strengthen, teach and to encourage God’s people to live out their Christian life, and to share the call of the Gospel to others by whatever appropriate means.